What is an API Gateway

 - Abandoning legacy applications for new green-field application development is not realistic

-Take back control of your IT transformation with Gloo, a modern API gateway to extend the value of your existing IT investments while allowing you to integrate new technologies at the the pace of your business, without disruption.
+Take back control of your IT transformation with Gloo Edge, a modern API gateway to extend the value of your existing IT investments while allowing you to integrate new technologies at the the pace of your business, without disruption.